Cell adhesion molecule

-Cell adhesion molecules (CAMs) are a subset of cell surface proteins that are involved in the binding of cells with other cells or with the extracellular matrix (ECM), in a process called cell adhesion.
+Cell adhesion molecules (CAMs) are single-pass transmembrane proteins, a subset of cell membrane proteins that are involved in the binding of cells with other cells or with the extracellular matrix, in a process called cell adhesion.
 In essence, CAMs help cells stick to each other and to their surroundings.
 CAMs are crucial components in maintaining tissue structure and function.
 In fully developed animals, these molecules play an integral role in generating force and movement and consequently ensuring that organs are able to execute their functions normally.
 In addition to serving as "molecular glue", CAMs play important roles in the cellular mechanisms of growth, contact inhibition, and apoptosis.
 Aberrant expression of CAMs may result in a wide range of pathologies, ranging from frostbite to cancer.